cosmos72/schemesh/doc/shell/builtins.md

 #### unexport
 Syntax: `unexport [VAR ...]`

-Mark specified environment variables as private i.e. *not* exported in parent job.
+Mark specified environment variables as private i.e. *not* exported in parent job.<br/>
+Each job has its own environment variables: initially they are inherited from parent job, but can be changed independently.<br/>
+To unexport environment variables from the whole shell, use `global unexport [VAR ...]`

 Return success.